Invidious Comparisons: Ranking and Selection as Compound Decisions

 \citeasnoun{efron.11} refers to this as Tweedie's formula, it appears in \citeasnoun{Robbins.56} credited to M.C.K.
 Tweedie.
 Appendix A of \citeasnoun{Haydn} provides an elementary derivation.
 The nonlinear shrinkage term takes a particularly simple affine form when $G$ happens to be Gaussian, since in this case $f$ is itself also Gaussian and the formula reduces to well-known linear shrinkage variants of classical Stein rules.

-A striking feature of the Tweedie formula is that the dependence on $G$ of the nonlinear shrinkage term is hidden in the log derivative which depends only on the marginal density of the $Y_i$'s.
-This creates a temptation to believe that estimation of $G$ is really superfluous, that it would suffice to simply estimate $f$ instead.
-This $f$-modeling temptation should be resisted for a variety of reasons elucidated in \citeasnoun{E19} not the least of which is that it is difficult to account for the full probabilistic structure of the problem when estimating $f$ directly.
-For example, it is known that the Bayes rule for the posterior mean in the Gaussian case is monotone increasing in $y$, a fact not easily incorporated into the conventional kernel density estimation approach. \citeasnoun{KM} consider this point in more detail.
-More importantly, estimation of $G$ opens the way to improved methods for attacking many practical decision problems including ranking and selection.

-We have focused in this brief overview on compound decision problems for Gaussian location mixtures, however the NPMLE is adaptable to a wide variety of other mixture problems.
-Some of these other options are described in \citeasnoun{REBayesVig} and are implemented in the R package \citeasnoun{REBayes}.
+We have focused in this brief overview on compound decision problems for Gaussian location mixtures and posterior means, however the NPMLE is adaptable to a wide variety of other mixture problems and other loss functions that imply other posterior functionals as we will see in the next section. \citeasnoun{E19} and the discussion thereof offers a broader perspective on related methods.
+Implementation of several NPMLE options are described in \citeasnoun{REBayesVig} and are available in the R package REBayes of \citeasnoun{REBayes}.